dahlia/json-hash/README.md

 [*digest.ts*][digest.ts]: Hashing JSON entities
 -----------------------------------------------

-This module is a thing wrapper around the above `canonicalize()` function and the curated collection of cryptographic hash algorithms:
+This module is a thin wrapper around the above `canonicalize()` function and the curated collection of cryptographic hash algorithms:

 ~~~~ typescript